CarineRey/pcoc/README.md

                         (default: no modification)
   -bl_new FLOAT         For each input tree, replace all branch lengths by
-                        [FLOAT]. (default: no modification) --no_noise            Do not add noisy events in the convergent scenario.
+                        [FLOAT]. (default: no modification) --ali_noise           Add noisy events in the convergent scenario.
+  --bl_noise            Add noise in the branch lengths of of tree for the
+                        detection process.

 Alignment simulation options:
   -nb_sampled_couple NB_SAMPLED_COUPLE